NostraTeam/GLFW/README.md

 ````
 or download the ZIP-compressed directly from GitHub using the link above.

-**This code uses a modified version of GLFW (http://www.glfw.org/).
-The parts of GLFW that were written in C
+**This code uses a modified version of GLFW (http://www.glfw.org/).** The used code is mostly unmodified
-have remained unchanged, but the CMake parts have been rewritten on the base of the original GLFW CMake
+GLFW, but parts of the CMake files have been adjusted to fit the Nostra build process.
+Also, files that are
+not required to build GLFW, for example the tests, have not been imported into this repository. **The
-code.** The NostraTeam is not the author of GLFW.
+NostraTeam is not the author of GLFW.**

 The currently used GLFW version is 3.2.1.

 ## Changes from Standard-GLFW

-The files that were provided by GLFW are in the folders "include/" and "src/".
-In addition to that, the file
-COPYING.txt is provided by GLFW. **Any other files in this repository have been created by the NostraTeam.**
+The GLFW C source code itself has remained completely unchanged, but the CMake build process has been
+adjusted.